abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ray-on-axion/setup_and_cluster.md

 ![Ray Dashboard showing cluster overview, utilization, and navigation tabs#center](images/ray-dashboard.png "Ray Dashboard Overview showing cluster status and metrics")

+This dashboard helps monitor distributed execution and debug workloads in real time.

 ## What you've learned and what's next

 You have successfully:

 * Installed Ray on ARM-based SUSE VM
+* Created an isolated Python environment
+* Installed required dependencies
 * Initialized a Ray cluster
 * Verified cluster status and dashboard